THE OWNERSHIP OF THE CALDERSTONES CEMETERY

 Mr Gerard, Mr Gohil and Mr Vitale have each failed to respond to the personal letters which were sent to them.
 A copy of that same covering letter and the 9 questions which Mr Gerard, Mr Vitale, Mr Gohil and Ms Dunn have refused to answer is attached.

 The Friends look forward to the opportunity of meeting the directors of Remembrance Parks Construction Ltd, who are the current owners of the cemetery.
 We had hoped to discuss plans for future use as well as maintenance and access arrangements, but attempts to establish contact have once again failed to elicit a response and we must now assume (October 2020) that the directors do not wish to discuss matters with the Friends, at this time.

-The further discovery in May 2021 of documents confirming that the Owners should have always been aware of the consecrated status of the Cemetery and their responsibilities to maintain access and the right of way as established in documents now referred to as the 1916 Conveyance, has led to further attempts to contact the Owners- see later
+The further discovery in May 2021 of documents confirming that the Owners should have always been aware of the consecrated status of the Cemetery and their responsibilities to maintain access and the right of way from Mitton Road to the QMMH section of the Cemetery, as established in documents now referred to as the 1916 Conveyance, has led to further and so far unsuccessful attempts attempts to have direct contact the Owners- see later

 Letter to Mr N Gerard

 And the 9 questions document

 This document was also sent to the Archdeacon of the Blackburn Diocese and the Planning Department of the Ribble Valley Borough Council, at a time when both organisations were in regular communication with the Owner/Developer about his request for an application for partial de-consecration, and proposals for revising the existing planning permission.

 It is not known if either organisation discussed the document with the Developer/Owner, but they were fully aware of its content and significance.